drseg/swift-fsm/README.md

 }
 ```

-Swift FSM defers to the statement that explicitly specifies the greatest number of predicates - in this case, the first statement `matching(Enforcement.weak, and: Reward.positive)`, which specifies two predicates, versus the second statement’s single predicate `matching(Enforcement.weak)`.
+Swift FSM defers to the statement that explicitly specifies the greatest number of predicates as the source of truth - in this case, the first statement `matching(Enforcement.weak, and: Reward.positive)` specifies two predicates, trumping the second statement’s single predicate `matching(Enforcement.weak)`.

+In essence, `Reward.positive` has already been ‘claimed’ by the more explicit transition, leaving only the leftover `Reward.negative` left to infer for the less explicit transition.

 #### Within-Predicates Clashes

-Following the inference logic, connecting different types using the word ‘or’ is not allowed:
+Following the inference logic, connecting different types by ‘OR’ is not allowed:

 ```swift
 define(.locked) {